Nervous System Protocols: Morning Light, Magnesium, Movement, and Breath

 - 10 minutes of walking outside after waking or after lunch

-Grimhood’s breathwork recommendation is simple: nasal breathing, slower breathing, and breath holds to train CO2 tolerance and influence cellular respiration.10
+Grimhood's breathwork recommendation is simple: nasal breathing, slower breathing, and breath holds to train CO2 tolerance and influence cellular respiration.

-That overlaps with the broader NSM breathwork frame: the breath is a lever, but it is also feedback.
-If a practice makes you more wired, less grounded, or more obsessive, the dose is wrong.
-Slow breathing can support HRV and downshift state for many people, but aggressive breath holds or overbreathing are not automatically better.11
+That overlaps with the broader Nervous System Mastery breathwork frame, with one important addition: the breath is a lever, but it is also feedback.
+If a practice makes you more wired, less grounded, or more obsessive about doing it right, the dose is wrong.
+Slow breathing can support HRV and help downshift autonomic state for many people, but aggressive breath holds or overbreathing protocols carry their own risks.6

 Practice